XinFinOrg/xdc-subnet-docs/docs/deployment/3_configs_explanation.md

   ```
   VERSION_SUBNET
   VERSION_BOOTNODE
-  VERSION_OBSERVER
   VERSION_RELAYER
   VERSION_STATS
   VERSION_FRONTEND
   ```

   #### Other Configs
-  - RELAYER_MODE - 'full' or 'lite', this effects the type of Checkpoint Smart Contract(CSC) that is deployed.
+  - RELAYER_MODE - 'full' or 'lite', this effects the type of Checkpoint Smart Contract(CSC) that the Relayer runs.
 Defaults to 'full'.
 Please check [here](../components/relayer/relayer_mode.md) for relayer mode documentation.
   - GRANDMASTER_PK - The Grandmaster privatekey, only one is allowed.
 Random if not provided.
   - SUBNETS_PK - Subnet nodes' privatekeys, multiple keys separated by comma(,).
 Number of keys must equal NUM_SUBNET.
 Randomized by default.
   - OS - 'linux' or 'mac', default 'linux'. 'mac' is an optional value for single machine testing environment on MacOS.
 The docker compose setup is differrent due to [docker network limitation](https://docs.docker.com/network/drivers/host/#:~:text=The%20host%20networking%20driver%20only%20works%20on%20Linux%20hosts%2C%20and%20is%20not%20supported%20on%20Docker%20Desktop%20for%20Mac%2C%20Docker%20Desktop%20for%20Windows).
   - NETWORK_ID - If you want a specific number, must be between 1-65536.
 Default is random.
   - SERVICES_SECRET - A shared secret for authentication between the stats service and the subnet nodes.
 Default to a random string.
-  - SLEEP - Debug parameter, set a timer(in seconds) to prevent the generator docker image from shutting down after generation finished.

 ## Files under 'generated' directory
 After the generator has succesfully run, all generated files will be under 'generated' directory.
 These files can be edited if you would like to further customize your subnet.
 Below is a description of each generated file and how it is used.